jimhalverson/string_data17/networks/README.md

 This tutorial uses ipython notebooks with the python-igraph library.
 You will need to have both installed to run the code.
 *ipython* - https://ipython.org/install.html
 *igraph* - http://igraph.org/python/

+# Discussion questions
+1. What objects in string theory can be modeled as graphs, i.e., a collection of objects with relations?
+What about as statistical ensembles of graphs?
+2. On the string landscape, what types of diffusion processes can you imagine occuring?
+Ideas for toy models?
+3. What